andrewgreenh/advanced-react-2023/README.md

 **Part2**

-- Try to find examples in libraries that you have used in your proejcts, that apply this pattern.
+- Try to find examples in libraries that you have used in your projects, that apply this pattern.

 ### Additional topics